cerc-io/ipld-eth-db-validator/README.md

 The perfect scenario for the validator is as follows:

 1. The validator will have the capacity to perform historical checks for the Core Postgres database.
 Users can contain these historical checks to specified configurations (block range).
-2. The validator will perform validation for a certain number of trailing blocks, `t`, trailing the head, `n`.
+2. The validator will validate a certain number of trailing blocks, `t`, trailing the head, `n`.
 Therefore the validator will constantly perform real-time validation starting at `n` and ending at `n - t`.
-3. The validator validates IDLP blocks in the Core Database; it will update the core database to indicate that the validator validated the block.
+3. The validator validates the IPLD blocks in the Core Database; it will update the core database to indicate that the validator validated it.

 ## Edge Cases